f5devcentral/f5-agility-labs-adc/docs/class12/class12.rst

-AI Data Delivery: Secure and Reliable Object Storage
+AI Runtime: Building Secure and Optimized AI Apps with F5 Guardrails & Red Teams
 ========================================================

 Welcome
 -------

-In this lab, attendees will be introduced to using F5 BIG-IP as an intelligent Application Delivery Controller (ADC) for S3-compatible object storage.
+In this lab, attendees will be introduced to F5’s AI Guardrails and AI RedTeam products, with a focus on real-time prompt and response scanning, policy customization, and custom scanner creation.
+Students will learn how to interpret findings, map them to actionable defenses, and test model weaknesses.

 Objectives:
 -----------

-- Implement high availability and efficient load distribution for an S3 cluster
-- Enforce fine-grained policy controls
-- Migrate S3 buckets to new object storage cluster
-- Route object storage traffic intelligently based on node and cluster health characteristics
+Gain a deeper understanding of F5’s AI Guardrails and AI RedTeam capabilities including:
+- Prompt attacks
+- Real‑time prompt and response scanning using default scanners

 Lab & Tasks:
 ------------

 The next page (Introduction) will cover the lab environment, access, and lab variables.
-The lab will be using a shared AWS account where we have deployed the following resources:

-- BIG-IP VE (LTM provisioned)
-- MinIO Clusters

-During the lab exercises we will explore different methods of protecting and exposing object storage services that are included in the lab

 .. toctree::
    :maxdepth: 2